Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 - Free plan is very limited (5 users, 2 projects)

-- Paid plans aren't the cheapest on a per-user basis
+- Paid plans aren't the cheapest per user

 - Learning curve for utilizing all features